jwuphysics/jwuphysics.github.io/_posts/2025-05-02-pope-francis-and-galaxies.md

 ---

-Six days after Pope Francis was laid to rest, we now have the first report of of the [President's Budget Request](https://www.whitehouse.gov/wp-content/uploads/2025/05/Fiscal-Year-2026-Discretionary-Budget-Request.pdf).
+Six days after Pope Francis was laid to rest, we now have the first report of the [President's Budget Request](https://www.whitehouse.gov/wp-content/uploads/2025/05/Fiscal-Year-2026-Discretionary-Budget-Request.pdf).

 The proposed budget is difficult to read, both in terms of content and style.
 It sounds like a bunch of random tweets mashed together – lots of railing against the *leftist woke agenda*.
 Hmm.